jup-ag/space-station/guides/9-bridge/1-comparator.md

 2. Select the blockchain and token that you want to bridge from.
 Enter the token amount you wish to bridge.
 3. Select the blockchain and token that you want to bridge to.
 4. The Available Bridge Route Quotes will populate underneath the Selector section.
-5. Evaluate & choose the application that best suits your needs for the bridge, based on exchange rate and confirmation time.
+5. Evaluate & choose the bridge application that best suits your needs, based on exchange rate and confirmation time.
-6. Proceed to that application and complete the bridge process.
+6. Proceed to that bridge application and complete the bridge process.

 **Let's take a look at the Comparator UI below**